Criticism of the Church of Jesus Christ of Latter-day Saints: Blood atonement

-Recent leaders and the world-wide church (1951–present)

-God was once a man
+Temple penalties

+In Mormonism, a penalty is a specified punishment for breaking an oath of secrecy after receiving the Nauvoo endowment ceremony.
+Adherents promised they would submit to execution in specific ways should they reveal certain contents of the ceremony.
+In the ceremony participants each symbolically enacted three of the methods of their execution: throat slitting, heart removal, and disembowelment.
+These penalties were first instituted by Joseph Smith in 1842, and further developed by Brigham Young after Smith's death.
+The penalties were removed from the ceremony in 1990.
+Author and former Brigham Young University professor Brian Evenson wrote a depiction of the penalties in a novel, and stated "any book that spoke in any detail about the relationship of Mormon culture to violence needed to acknowledge the connection of the temple ceremony to violence."
+Writer J. Aaron Sanders stated that the temple penalties were a form of blood atonement, and author Peter Levenda linked Smith's introduction of the Masonic blood oaths into the temple endowment as a step towards later threats of blood atonement for other perceived crimes in Utah territory.

+Exaltation doctrine

 Critics such as Richard Abanes and the Institute for Religious Research criticize the church for changing the principle asserting that God was once a man.
 They cite changes to the LDS Church publication Gospel Principles between the 1978 and 1997 editions, where "We can become Gods like our Heavenly Father" was changed to "We can become like our Heavenly Father", and "our Heavenly Father became a God" was changed to "our Heavenly Father became God".
 But, official LDS Church publications still affirm the doctrine of eternal progression, and the official church manual, Teachings of Presidents of the Church: Lorenzo Snow (2012), affirms that "As man is, God once was; as God now is, man may be."
-The 2009 edition of Gospel Principles quotes Joseph Smith as stating, "It is the first principle of the Gospel to know for a certainty the Character of God. … He was once a man like us; … God himself, the Father of us all, dwelt on an earth, the same as Jesus Christ himself did".
+The 2011 edition of Gospel Principles quotes Joseph Smith as stating, "It is the first principle of the Gospel to know for a certainty the Character of God. … He was once a man like us; … God himself, the Father of us all, dwelt on an earth, the same as Jesus Christ himself did".